 Node Internet Access

 JSDL has no notion of whether compute nodes can access the internet.
 We define a new Resource element NodeInternetAcess of NodeInternetAccessEnumeration.
-The optional element defines the required connectivity of the executation node.
+The optional element defines the required connectivity of the execution node.
 Multiplicity is zero or one.
 If it is not defined, then network connection is not required for the user job.
 NodeInternetAccessEnumeration contains the following values